3/6/2025

 speaker

-Thank you, JP and Steve.
-Very good overview of what's happening in SEVRE.
-Again, we are lucky.
-Good industry, aging population, tariff on up.
+Thank you, JP, and Steve, a very good overview of what's happening in Savaria.
+Again, we are lucky, good industry, aging population, tariff on up, this is not going to change.
+And as you mentioned, JP, it's not related to tariff.
 This is not going to change.
-And as you mentioned, JP, Europe is not related to tariff.
-This is not going to change.
-You can complete the same game plan.
+It can come to the same game plan.
 The patient care manufacturing in the USA could be a positive thing for them.
 So, again, I'm feeling good about what's happening in the business.
-So, I think, Sarah, we are ready to have some questions from our analysts, which are making a fantastic job to cover SEVRE.
-You did some good report yesterday.
+So, I think, Sarah, we're ready to have some questions from our analysts, which are making a fantastic job to cover several.
+You did some good reports yesterday.
 You understand well the business.
-So, let's see if you have some questions about last year or just some tariff, but we are ready.
+So, let's see if you have some questions about last year or just on tariff, but we are ready.

 speaker